ComradeBlaze/sigmapack/README.md

 1.17v0.2 - Updated for 1.17, new tweaks added

-1.17v0.3 - Bug fixes and updated textures, minor new content.
-Latest release.
+1.17v0.3 - Bug fixes and updated textures, minor new content

+1.18v0.3 - Updated for 1.18, new splashes.
+Latest release